radian-software/radian/README.md

     partly on [`restart-emacs`][restart-emacs]
   * Automatic insertion of whitespace and indentation when pressing newline after inserting a pair of delimiters
+  * Global auto-fill configured to activate only in comments, docstrings, and text
   * Configured packages: [Atomic Chrome][atomic-chrome] (with
     [Firefox] support), [Autorevert], [buffer-move], [Company],
     [Counsel], [delete-selection-mode], [Dired], [dumb-jump],